 The Board of Directors is responsible for ensuring that management fulfills its responsibilities for financial reporting and internal controls through its Audit Committee, which is comprised of non-management directors.
-The Audit Committee reviews the unaudited condensed interim consolidated financial statements prior to their submission to the Board of Directors for approval.
+The Audit Committee reviews the unaudited condensed consolidated interim financial statements prior to their submission to the Board of Directors for approval.

-These unaudited condensed interim consolidated financial statements have not been reviewed by the Company's auditors.
+These unaudited condensed consolidated interim financial statements have not been reviewed by the Company's auditors.